The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Is the Rocket Pistol viable endgame?

-Absolutely, especially if you invest in relevant skills.
+Absolutely, especially if you invest in Guns and Explosives skills.
 It scales well and remains effective throughout the entire game with proper upgrades.

 Essential Guides: